lalitkapoor/github-changes/README.md

-   -o, --owner         (required) owner of the Github repository -r, --repository    (required) name of the Github repository -d, --data          (DEPRECATED) use pull requests or commits (choices: pulls, commits)  [commits] -b, --branch        name of the default branch  [master] -n, --tag-name      tag name for upcoming release  [upcoming] -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits
+   -o, --owner         (required) owner of the Github repository -r, --repository    (required) name of the Github repository -d, --data          (DEPRECATED) use pull requests or commits (choices: pulls, commits)  [commits] -b, --branch        name of the default branch  [main] -n, --tag-name      tag name for upcoming release  [upcoming] -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits